RISD Students Use Video and Animation Techniques to Bring Graphics to Life

 Grad student Vishakha Ruhela MFA 25 GD wanted to create the effect of an old film.
 Ruhela read the script in class as the video played a sequence including a traffic circle, round sunglasses on a dog, a cloud, a waterfall, the dog getting arrested, a cat smoking a cigar and a spinning ballerina.

 “It’s unhinged, but somehow it makes sense,” Drozdov said during the crit.
-Students found Ruhela’s use of straight cuts between clips to be effective but suggested that she rework the pacing.
+Students found Ruhela’s use of straight cuts between clips to be effective but suggested that they rework the pacing.
 “I will record the narration and am also considering adding Charlie Chaplin-style captions,” Ruhela said.

 Image